Palaeoplatoda

 Palaeoplatoda is a genus from the Ediacaran biota.
 It is a soft-bodied organism with a segmented body that resembles Dickinsonia, another Ediacaran organism.

 Description

 Palaeoplatoda has a leaf-like, segmented body, that is similar to Dickinsonia, but with a narrower middle and more curved frame.
 Its body is 7 centimeters long and 3 centimeters wide, with each of the segments measuring about 0.06 centimeters in length.
 Also, Palaeoplatoda has a body with a convex shape and is bilaterally symmetric.
 This species has high elasticity due to its irregular, deformed body margins.
 On its ventral side, one can see thin ridges that generally diverge from the center and all curve in a similar direction.

 Diversity

-The only known species of Palaeoplatoda is Palaeplatoda segmentata.
+The only known species of Palaeoplatoda is Palaeoplatoda segmentata.

 Discovery

 Mikhail A. Fedonkin discovered and described P. segmentata in 1979.
 The discovery was made near the Syuz’ma river in the Onega peninsula in the White Sea Region of Russia.
 The fossil outcrop is interstratified sandstone and is a part of the Valdai unit of the Verkhova formation.